 Walk into any grocery or convenience store, and dozens of health and wellness products – from capsules to gummies – promise shoppers a good night’s sleep or a cure for seasonal allergies.
 And for parents who want the best for their kids, a supplement that claims to fuel growth or boost a child’s immune system can be tempting to throw in the cart.

 Since supplements are considered food products, they are minimally regulated by the Food and Drug Administration and can contain contaminants.
-For this reason, it is important to consult with a health care professional before taking a dietary supplement.
+For this reason, Linkous said it’s always important to consult with a health care professional before taking one.

 Find a pediatrician in seconds.

-Consumers should carefully select where they buy dietary supplements.
-Paynter suggests only purchasing from a trusted company with a good reputation.
+Consumers should be mindful of where they buy dietary supplements.
+Linkous suggests only purchasing from a trusted company with a good reputation.
 And while there’s a lot to love about the convenience of websites like Amazon or eBay, be leery of purchasing supplements on websites where third-party vendors are the sellers.

-As they age, children may also be tempted to purchase supplements online or from a friend, so it’s important to talk openly with them about possible safety concerns.
+As they age, children may also be tempted to purchase supplements online or from a friend, so it’s important to talk openly with them.

 “That child had a heart issue on the field and didn't survive.
-Even if you check the label, you may not know what you’re getting,” he said.
+Even if you check the label, you may not know what you’re getting,” Linkous said.

-- Multivitamins aren’t necessary for most healthy children who are growing normally, Paynter said.
+Linkous said multivitamins aren’t necessary for most healthy children who are growing normally.
 Even cereal products are fortified with vitamins like iron and vitamin D, so food is considered the best source of nutrients.

-- Studies show dark chocolate can be effective in soothing cough.
+Studies show dark chocolate can be effective in soothing cough.
 Honey is also effective in warding off coughs, but science doesn’t back the claim that it can help with allergies.
-And be warned: Honey can also cause infant botulism in children younger than 12 months old.
+And be warned Honey is not recommended for children under age 1.

-- One thing Paynter recommends against giving children is zinc.
-While rare, zinc can cause insomnia, a permanent loss of smell and even acute kidney failure in some children.
+One thing Linkous does not recommend for children is zinc.
+While rare, she said zinc can cause insomnia, a permanent loss of smell and even acute kidney failure in some children.

-- Melatonin for sleep has been researched and shown to be effective, Paynter said.
+Melatonin for sleep has been researched and shown to be effective.
 Studies show melatonin is very effective if someone’s circadian rhythm is off, which can be caused by jet lag, or an irregular sleep schedule.